hokata-elements/gtm-elements/README.md

       'criteo' : 'display',
     };
 ```
-Currently the configuration has to be set in the session-script.
+Currently the configuration has to be set in the **GTM_elements.session SCRIPT**.
 Later this will be possible in the GTM_elements Tag.